Summer’s long, sunny days and the cool, crisp days of fall are the perfect time to do maintenance that protects your roof from winter’s roar.

 If your area escapes cold winter temperatures and snow, that doesn’t mean that your roof can escape the "winterizing" process.
 "Unless your building is abandoned and you do not care what happens to it, or you live in southern Florida or the southwest desert, winterizing is recommended," Ernster says.
 "Even in these situations, you should inspect your roof twice a year as if you are planning to winterize it."

-Kylie Wroblaski (email@example.com) is associate editor for Buildings.
+Kylie Wroblaski was an associate editor for Buildings.